tsmith4014/tsmith4014/README.md

 ## 👨‍💻 I’m currently working on 💻 :

 - 🛠️ **DevOps**:
+  - Using Terraform to provision AWS and Oracle Cloud Infrastructure (OCI) resources.
+  - Ansible configuration of AWS and OCI resources.
   - AWS Network Architecture Design
   - Cloud Engineering
   - [Interactive AWS Network Diagram 🎨 (Created by Me)](https://tsmith4014.github.io/twoge_aws_deployment/) (Sound on - Click the "Add Stars" button and see what happens)